justinlugo/Socket-Calculator/README.md

 # Socket-Calculator
-A basic four-function calculator using sockets to communicate between a client and a server.
+(Fall 2022)<br>Utilizing a client process and a server process on sister domains, I created a calculator that would send the desired calculation from the client to the server, and the resulting calculation from the server to the client.